Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

-In this $I$-category of bisimulations, we can also talk about maps and tabulations, as we did for relations.
-Furthermore, since the 2-categorical structure of $\Bis{F}$ is given by that of $\Rel{\CC}$, and particularly that the local posets of bisimulations are embedded in the corresponding local poset of relations, results from Section~\ref{sec:maps-allegory} can be used here.
-In particular, we can prove the following:
+In this $I$-category of bisimulations, we can also discuss maps and tabulations, as we did in the context of relations.
+Moreover, since the 2-categorical structure of $\Bis{F}$ is inherited from that of $\Rel{\CC}$—specifically, because the local posets of bisimulations embed into the corresponding local posets of relations—we may apply results from Section~\ref{sec:maps-allegory} within this setting.
+In particular, we can establish the following: